evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Drivetrain

 Nissan Ariya 87kWh e-4ORCE has an all-wheel drive system supported by two motors, one on each axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 170 mm.